mannharleen/salesforce-data-downloader/README.md

         "accessToken": "xxx",
         "instanceUrl": "https://ap4.salesforce.com"
-        // if "apiVersion" is not mentioned, defaults to v42.0 },
+        // if "apiVersion" is not mentioned, defaults to v42.0
+        // if "excludeTables" is not mentioned, defaults to exclude nothing },
     "targetOptions": {
         "targetType": "console" // if "targetType" == console, "jsonFileOptions" is not required